coq/coq/INSTALL.md

 unlikely, event an incompatibility remains undetected, using Floats would enable to prove False on this architecture.

-Note that `num` and `lablgtk3-sourceview3` should be properly registered with `findlib/ocamlfind` as Coq's makefile will use it to locate the libraries during the build.
+Note that OCaml dependencies (`zarith` and `lablgtk3-sourceview3` at this moment) must be properly registered with `findlib/ocamlfind` since Coq's build system uses `findlib` to locate them.

 Debian / Ubuntu users can get the necessary system packages for CoqIDE with: